Gauge Theory in Riem(M): Abstract

 \section{Abstract}

 In the geometrodynamical setting of general relativity in Lagrangian form, the objects of study are the {\it Riemannian} metrics (and their time derivatives) over a given 3-manifold $M$.
-It is our aim in this paper to study the gauge properties that the space $\M:=$Riem$(M)$ of all metrics over $M$ possesses, specially as they relate to the constraints of geometrodynamics.
-For instance, the Hamiltonian constraint does not generate a group, and it is thus hard to view its action in $\riem$ in a gauge setting.
-However, in view of the recent results representing GR as a dual theory, invariant under foliation preserving 3--diffeomorphisms and 3D conformal transformations, but not under refoliations, we are justified in considering the gauge structure pertaining only to the groups $\DD$ of diffeomorphisms of $M$, and $\mathcal{C}$, of conformal diffeomorphisms on $M$.
+It is our aim in this paper to study some geometrical aspects of the space $\M:=$Riem$(M)$ of all metrics over $M$.
+For instance, the Hamiltonian constraints by themselves do not generate a group, and thus its action on $\riem$ cannot be viewed in a geometrical gauge setting.
+It is possible to do so for the momentum constraints however.
+Furthermore, in view of the recent results representing GR as a dual theory, invariant under foliation preserving 3--diffeomorphisms and 3D conformal transformations, but not under refoliations, we are justified in considering the gauge structure pertaining only to the groups $\DD$ of diffeomorphisms of $M$, and $\mathcal{C}$, of conformal diffeomorphisms on $M$.
 For these infinite-dimensional symmetry groups, $\M$ has a natural principal fiber bundle (PFB) structure, which renders the gravitational field amenable to the full range of gauge-theoretic treatment.
-We discuss some of these structures and construct explicit formulae for supermetric-induced gauge connections.
+The aim of the paper is to use the geometrical structure present in the configuration space of general relativity to build gauge connection forms.
+The interpretation of the gauge connection form for the 3-diffeomorphism group is that it yields parallel translation of coordinates.
+For the conformal group, it yields parallel translation of scale.
+We focus on the concept of a gauge connection forms for these structures and construct explicit formulae for supermetric-induced gauge connections.
 To apply the formalism, we compute general properties for a specific connection bearing strong resemblance to the one naturally induced by the deWitt supermetric, showing it has desirable relationalist properties.
-Finally, we find that for the the group of conformal diffeomorphisms solves the pathologies inherent in the $\DD$ group and also brings it closer to Horava gravity and the dual conformal theory.